 - Print: To make a paper copy of a document

-Fourth grade is the point at which we introduce the larger context of a word: its origin, its connotations, and its use in larger written works.
-We've chosen a variety of words, some quite common, some less so, to suit a wide spectrum of activities and teaching strategies.
+Fourth grade is the point at which we introduce the larger context of a word, including its origin, its connotations and its use in larger written works.
+It's also a great time to focus on the "ph" digraph.
+Use a variety of P words for kids in classroom activities and teaching strategies.

 - Personal: Having to do with one person, not for the public